 Guides and tools for conversation and pronunciation

 1. Free English Travel Guide and Conversation Phrasebook: Download our free English conversation phrasebook in French, Spanish, German, Italian, or Portuguese (click a language to get started).
-Inside, you’ll find the most useful words and phrases so that you can start communicating in English right away.
-It’s definitely something you’ll want to have handy on your next trip to an English-speaking country!
+Inside, you’ll find the most useful words and phrases to start communicating in English immediately.
+You’ll want to have this guide handy on your next trip to an English-speaking country!

 2. Forvo: A pronunciation “dictionary” can be very useful, especially for languages like English, when spelling isn’t a big help for guessing how new words are pronounced.
 Forvo is populated through crowdsourcing.
-That means users like you can submit recordings, and as a result, there are often several accents to choose from.
+That means users like you can submit recordings, so there are often several accents to choose from.

 Free English Pronunciation Guide by MosaLingua